-Stock Status – Concern – Based on the 2008 South Atlantic Fisheries Management Council (SAFMC) stock assessment, the South Atlantic king mackerel stock is not overfished.
+Stock Status – Concern – Based on the 2008 South Atlantic Fishery Management Council stock assessment, the South Atlantic king mackerel stock is not overfished.
 It is uncertain whether overfishing is occurring; however, if it is, it is occurring at a low level.
-The 2011 recreational and commercial landings were the lowest in the last ten years.
-A new assessment is scheduled for 2013 (SEDAR 39).
+A new assessment is scheduled for 2013.

-Status of Fisheries Management Plan (FMP) – In North Carolina, king mackerel are currently included in the Interjurisdictional FMP, which defers to the SAFMC compliance requirements and is currently managed under Amendment 18 (2011) to the SAFMC Coastal Pelagic FMP.
+Status of Fisheries Management Plan – In North Carolina, king mackerel are currently included in the Interjurisdictional Fishery Management Plan, which defers to the South Atlantic Fishery Management Council compliance requirements and is currently managed under Amendment 18 (2011) to the Coastal Migratory Pelagics Fishery Management Plan.
 The amendment established annual catch limits, annual catch targets and accountability measures for South Atlantic king mackerel.
-Management measures include commercial and recreational quotas, minimum size limits, commercial trip limits (3,500 lbs./trip), recreational bag limits, gear restrictions and commercial permit moratorium.
-Charterboat/headboat operators must possess a charter/headboat vessel permit for coastal migratory pelagics and must comply with recreational bag limits.
+Management measures include commercial and recreational quotas, minimum size limits, commercial trip limits, recreational bag limits, gear restrictions and commercial permit moratorium.
+Charter/headboat operators must possess a charter/headboat vessel permit for coastal migratory pelagics and must comply with recreational bag limits.

-Research and Data Needs – Bycatch mortality estimates in the directed shrimp fishery.
-Fishery independent methods of monitoring stock size.
-Estimates of Atlantic and Gulf stock mixing rates in south Florida.
+Research and Data Needs – Bycatch mortality estimates in the directed shrimp fishery, fishery independent methods of monitoring stock size and estimates of Atlantic and Gulf stock mixing rates in south Florida

 Harvest Season – Open year round, based on a fishing year spanning April 1 to March 31 – Commercial and recreational fisheries can close when the total allowable catch is reached.

 Size and Age at Maturity – 28 inches FL/2–3 years